pontem-network/sp-docs/tutorials/events.md

 # Events

-Each transaction processed by **Pontem** network can have events.
+Each transaction processed by the **Pontem Network** can have events.

-You can see events in [UI](../getting_started/cli.md) when transaction processed or in block explorer: choose `Network` in the top header menu, and then click on `Explorer` in dropdown, find block contains events.
+You can see events in the Polkadot JS [UI](../getting_started/cli.md) when a transaction is processed or in the block explorer.
+To examine the block explorer, choose `Network` in the top header menu, and then click on `Explorer` in the dropdown and choose the block that contains the events.

-Also you can see events using [CLI](../getting_started/cli.md), when your transaction is processed.
+You can also see events using the [CLI](../getting_started/cli.md) when your transaction is processed.

-To emit new event use [Event](../move_vm/stdlib.md#events) module.
+To emit a new event use the [Event](../move_vm/stdlib.md#events) module.

-To emit events you have to create an event handle object that will be used one time and destroyed or can be used multiplay time and stored under account resource for example.
+To emit events you have to create an event handle object that will be used one time and destroyed or can be used multiple times and stored under account resources for example.

-Let's write new script firing event with temporary event handle:
+Let's write a new script firing events with a temporary event handle:

 ```rust
 script {